 The term "smart braces" has also been used to describe braces technology designed by scientists at the University of Freiburg in Germany, which features an embedded system on each individual brace to measure and calculate the forces applied in all directions on each tooth.
 Under the University's current design, the chip is powered by special reader that orthodontists can use to analyze the data gathered in the chip.
 By giving the orthodontist an accurate reading of the pressure being applied to each particular tooth, the hope is that smart braces can reduce both discomfort to the wearer and the length of time for the straightening process.
 The technology is similar to what's currently used in smart retainers, which feature a micro-sensor to track the retainer's performance [sources: Moyer, Scientific Compliance].

 Want to know more about ways to improve your smile?
-Check out the links on the next page.
+Check out the links below.